 The passage below is accompanied by a set of questions.
 Choose the best answer to each question.

-The question is " On the basis of the information in the passage, Pinker and Chomsky may disagree with each other on which one of the following points? "
+The question is " In the context of the passage, all of the following statements are true EXCEPT: "

 CAT® (Common Admission Test) is a registered trademark of the Indian Institutes of Management.
 This website is not endorsed or approved by IIMs.